shanemileham/shanemileham.github.io/_kb/books/sun-tzu--the-art-of-war.md

 - Make enemy defend many fronts
 - Attack weak points to make him rush to defend

-### Chapter 6: Observe the terrain and your enemy, then adapt accordingly
+### Section 6: Observe the terrain and your enemy, then adapt accordingly
 Observe terrain
 - Do not climb heights, go upstream, or travel away from water and shelter
 - Avoid cliffs or confined spaces where a small force can destroy an army